GOP megadonor Robert Mercer made his first six-figure donation to Trump’s reelection, new filing shows

 Cambridge Analytica was shuttered after the company’s former employees disclosed efforts to collect troves of Facebook data to build detailed profiles of millions of American voters.
 The Mercer family and Bannon launched the firm in an effort to give conservatives an edge in the political data game.

-The Trump campaign and RNC did not immediately respond to a request for comment Wednesday night.
+Through a spokesman, Mercer declined to comment on his donation.
+The Trump campaign and the RNC did not respond to a request for comment.

 Thanks in part to donations from wealthy conservative backers like Mercer, the Trump campaign has gained a massive financial lead as the presumptive Democratic nominee, Joe Biden, begins shifting his focus to the general election.

-The Trump campaign, RNC and the two joint fundraising committees, including Trump Victory, have raised more than $1 billion toward the president’s reelection, including $212 million in the first three months of 2020, and entered April with $226 million in cash on hand, according to campaign finance filings made public Wednesday.
+The Trump campaign, the RNC and the two joint fundraising committees, Trump Victory and Trump Make America Great Again, have raised more than $1 billion toward the president’s reelection, including $212 million in the first three months of 2020, and entered April with $226 million in cash on hand, according to campaign finance filings made public Wednesday.

-In comparison, former president Barack Obama, the Democratic Party and their joint fundraising operation raised about $127 million in the first quarter of 2012, according to data from the nonpartisan Campaign Finance Institute.
+In comparison, President Barack Obama, the Democratic Party and their joint fundraising operation raised about $127 million in the first quarter of 2012, according to data from the nonpartisan Campaign Finance Institute.

 Biden has raised at least $121 million so far, and spent the majority of it campaigning for the Democratic nomination.

-As the presumptive Democratic nominee, Biden and the Democratic National Committee can strike an agreement to jointly raise money for the general-election campaign and close the money gap with Trump and the RNC.
+Biden, as the presumptive Democratic nominee, can strike an agreement with the Democratic National Committee to jointly raise money for the general-election campaign and close the money gap with Trump and the RNC.
 By this point in the 2012 campaign, presumptive GOP nominee Mitt Romney had begun his own joint fundraising operation.
 DNC and campaign officials said Monday that they do not yet have official plans for one.

-Other notable major donors to Trump Victory in the first three months of 2020 included hotel magnate Sheldon Adelson and his physician wife Miriam ($1.2 million); Jeffrey Sprecher, chairman of the New York Stock Exchange, and his wife, Kelly Loeffler, a Republican U.S. senator from Georgia ($580,600); Wisconsin billionaire Diane Hendricks ($575,000); and Steve Wynn, the former casino owner who resigned as chairman of Wynn Resorts and RNC finance chairman amid allegations of sexual misconduct ($468,500).
+Other notable major donors to Trump Victory in the first three months of 2020 included hotel magnate Sheldon Adelson and his physician wife, Miriam, ($1.2 million); Jeffrey Sprecher, chairman of the New York Stock Exchange, and his wife, Kelly Loeffler, a Republican U.S. senator from Georgia ($580,600); Wisconsin billionaire Diane Hendricks ($575,000); and Steve Wynn, the former casino owner who resigned as Wynn Resorts chairman and RNC finance chairman amid allegations of sexual misconduct ($468,500).

 America First Action, the main super PAC supporting Trump, received $9.4 million in the first quarter of the year, new disclosures filed Wednesday show.